SultanAli41/Landing-Pages/README.md

-8 Landing Pages using HTML,CSS and JS
+1: 8 Landing Pages using HTML,CSS and JS
+2: A Slider using swiper js